Notes on the Geography of Peninsular India: Vicinity of Hampi

 The dam in 1981, with a good view of both the upper and lower right-bank canals.

 The reservoir has an annual fluctuation of about 60 feet.
-Here, in January, it's low, but in August it can be so full that water releases are necessary, even if they create a hazard of flooding downstream.
+Here in January it's low, but in August it can be so full that water releases are necessary, even if they create floods downstream.

 High and dry.